 From 1988 to 1996, Eric served as product marketing manager for Siemens Optoelectronics, where he oversaw complex product lines and managed relationships with global customers.
 He then became the U.S. marketing and sales manger for Akzo Nobel Photonics, which was acquired by JDS Uniphase.
 Eric later served as the sales director for Dicon Fiber Optics, where he was responsible for selling millions of dollars of fiber-optic telecom-equipment.
 He has consulted for Merck, JDSU, Coherent, IBM and scores of other firms, governments and organizations.

 In 2012, Eric was named the most influential journalist in energy by the Text100 Digital Index: Energy report.

-Stephen Lacey is a Senior Editor at Greentech Media, where he focuses primarily on energy efficiency.
+Stephen Lacey is a Senior Editor at Greentech Media, where he focuses on solar, energy efficiency and grid modernization.
 He has extensive experience reporting on the business and politics of cleantech.
-He was formerly Deputy Editor of Climate Progress, a climate and energy blog based at the Center for American Progress.
-He was also an editor/producer with Renewable Energy World.
-He received his B.A. in journalism from Franklin Pierce University.
+He is also the host of the Energy Gang, a popular podcast that that dives into the technological, political, and market forces driving energy and environmental issues.
+He is based in Washington, D.C.

-Katherine Tweed writes on smart grid, demand response, energy efficiency and home networking for Greentech Media.
+Katherine Tweed writes on grid edge, demand response, energy efficiency and home networking for Greentech Media.
 Her freelance work has appeared in a range of media outlets, from Scientific American and FoxNews to Audubon Magazine and Men’s Health.
 She has a master’s degree in Science, Health and Environmental Reporting from New York University.
 Katherine never leaves her electronics in stand-by mode.